-Impact evaluation An evaluation that provides statistical evidence of how well a program achieves its desired outcomes and what effect it has on service recipients and/or service participants compared to what would have happened in the absence of the program.
+Impact evaluation: An evaluation that provides statistical evidence of how well a program achieves its desired outcomes and what effect it has on service recipients and/or service participants compared to what would have happened in the absence of the program.
 Impact evaluations must be designed to provide evidence of a causal relationship between program activities and outcomes (45 C.F.R. § 2522.700).
 Grantees must use an experimental or quasi-experimental evaluation design (i.e., the evaluation must include a control group or a statistically matched comparison group).

-Same intervention described in the application The intervention evaluated in submitted evaluation reports must match the intervention proposed in the application in the following areas, all of which must be clearly described in the Program Design and Logic Model sections of the application:
+Same intervention described in the application: The intervention evaluated in submitted evaluation reports must match the intervention proposed in the application in the following areas, all of which must be clearly described in the Program Design and Logic Model sections of the application:

-- Characteristics of the beneficiary population - Characteristics of the population delivering the intervention

-• Dosage (frequency, duration) and design of the intervention, including all key components and activities

-- The setting in which the intervention is delivered - Outcomes of the intervention
+- Characteristics of the beneficiary population, including evidence of current or historic inequities facing the population - Characteristics of the population delivering the intervention - Dosage (frequency, duration) and design of the intervention, including all key components and activities - The context in which the intervention is delivered - Outcomes of the intervention

-Submitted reports that do not sufficiently match the intervention proposed by the applicant in all of these areas will not be considered applicable and will not be reviewed or receive any points.
+Evaluation reports that do not sufficiently match the intervention proposed by the applicant will not be considered applicable and will not be reviewed or receive any points.

 Fixed Amount Grants: These grants provide a fixed amount of funding per Member Service Year (MSY) that is substantially lower than the amount required to operate the program.
 Organizations use their own or other resources to cover the remaining costs.
 Programs are not required to submit budgets or financial reports, there is no specific match requirement, and programs are not required to track and maintain documentation of match.
 However, AmeriCorps provides only a portion of the cost of running the program and organizations must raise the additional resources needed to run the program.
-Programs can access all of the funds, provided they recruit and retain the members supported under the grant based on the MSY level awarded.
-Professional Corps programs applying for operational funding through a Fixed Amount Grant must submit a budget in support of their request for operational funds.
+Programs can access the funds, provided they recruit and retain the members supported under the grant based on the MSY level awarded.
+Professional Corps programs applying for operational funding through a Fixed Amount grant must submit a budget in support of their request for operational funds.

-- Full-cost Fixed amount grants: Fixed amount grants are available for programs that enroll all types of member slots.
+- Full-cost Fixed Amount grants: Fixed Amount grants are available for programs that enroll all types of member slots and use their own resources to cover all other costs.
 Professional Corps may only have full-time members.
-Programs can access funds under the grant based on enrolling and retaining the full complement of members supported under the grant. - Education Award Grants (EAP) Fixed amount grant: Programs apply for a small fixed amount per MSY, can enroll less than full-time members, and use their own resources to cover all other costs.
+Programs can access funds under the grant based on enrolling and retaining the full complement of members supported under the grant. - Education Award Grants (EAP) Fixed Amount grant: Programs apply for a small fixed amount per MSY, can enroll all types of member slots, and use their own resources to cover all other costs.
 Programs can access funds under the grant based on enrolling the full complement of members supported under the grant.
-As with full-time fixed amount grants, there are no specific match or financial reporting requirements for EAP fixed amount grants.
+As with full-cost fixed amount grants, there are no specific match or financial reporting requirements for EAP fixed amount grants.